Top 8 Signs Your Engine Mounts Need Replacing

 Can I Drive with a Bad Motor Mount?

-The excessive engine movement stresses your remaining good mounts and can damage critical components like belts, hoses, and wiring harnesses.
+In this case, excessive engine movement will stress any remaining good mounts and damage important parts such as belts, hoses, and the wiring harness.